 Introduction

-Streptococcus agalactiae (Group B Streptococcus (GBS)) is a pathobiont that transitions from an asymptomatic vaginal or gastrointestinal carriage state to a virulent pathogen causing severe invasive infections.(1) It is a common etiological agent of sepsis and meningitis in neonates and infants globally.(1, 2) According to the US Centers for Disease Control (CDC), 1 in 2,000 newborns in the US develop GBS infections, which can be associated with mortality or long-term health problems such as developmental delays, hearing loss, or cerebral palsy.(1–4)
+Streptococcus agalactiae (Group B Streptococcus (GBS)) is a pathobiont that transitions from an asymptomatic vaginal or gastrointestinal carriage state to a virulent pathogen causing severe invasive infections.(1) It is a common etiological agent of sepsis and meningitis in neonates and infants globally.(1, 2) According to the US Centers for Disease Control and Prevention (CDC), 1 in 2,000 newborns in the US develop GBS infections, which can be associated with mortality or long-term health problems such as developmental delays, hearing loss, or cerebral palsy.(1–4)

 Current global trends in the molecular epidemiology of GBS suggest that serotype III is the most common serotype associated with LOD, which often presents as meningitis.
 (1, 3, 5–7).
 However, higher-resolution associations between clinical features and infecting serotype are lacking.
 While epidemiological associations between serotype III and meningitis from a 30-year nationwide analysis in the Netherlands have been convincing, the reasons for neurotropism have not been clearly established (7, 8).
 From the pathogen perspective, many virulence factors have been described and hypervirulent clones have been discovered.
 Delineating determinants of GBS mucosal colonization and invasion is important for the development of immunopreventive strategies to control invasive GBS disease.
 Additionally, there is a need to identify and characterize novel virulence factors that may be involved in GBS pathogenesis and delineate clear associations between genomic features and clinical outcomes.